Falls Prevention in Older Adults

-More than one in four adults (age 65 & older) fall each year — a leading cause of fatal & nonfatal injuries among older adults.
+Each year, more than one in four adults (age 65 & older) fall causing fatal & nonfatal injuries.

 Did you know that falling is NOT a normal part of aging?

 Falls among older adults continue to be a national public health concern.
-On September 18-22, various organizations including the National Council on Aging (NCOA) and Falls Free Initiative will be recognizing Falls Prevention Awareness Week.
+During Falls Prevention Awareness Week, organizations nationwide including the National Council on Aging (NCOA) and Falls Free Initiative raise awareness on how to prevent falls, reduce the risk of falls, and help older adults live without the fear of falling.

 Falls threaten older adults’ safety and independence and generate enormous economic and personal costs.
 However, through practical lifestyle adjustments, evidence-based falls prevention programs, and clinical-community partnerships, the number of falls among older adults can be substantially reduced.